 MGGA recognizes that economic development in Montana includes strengthening the financial conditions of farm and ranch operations through ownership in value added enterprises.
 Therefore MGGA supports programs that promote and enable farm and ranch ownership of value added enterprises.

-- MGGA supports increasing the minimum dues level to $250 following one year of new member dues at $150.
-(New 2017.
-Requires by-laws change with vote at 2018 annual meeting)
+8. MGGA supports increasing the minimum dues level to $250 following one year of new member dues at $150. (by-laws change failed; resolution retained 2018)

 Biotechnology Position Statements